chadrem/tribe_em/README.md

 # Tribe EM

-Tribe EM is a Ruby gem that adds network IO to [Tribe] (https://github.com/chadrem/tribe "Tribe").
+Tribe EM is a Ruby gem that adds event-driven network IO to [Tribe] (https://github.com/chadrem/tribe "Tribe").
 It is based on [EventMachine] (http://rubyeventmachine.com/ "EventMachine").

 ## Installation